As an Amazon Associate we earn from qualifying purchases.

 What Bras are Best for A Cups?

-You should also avoid tall cups or full cup bras that tend to come up high on the décolletage, these kind of bras are perfect for women with 34C cup sizes.
-This is because your small A breasts tend to be shallow on the top half and will not fill out the cup here, which will result in gaping.
+You should also avoid tall or full cup bras that come up high on the décolletage as your smaller breasts tend to be shallower on the top and will not fill out the cup which will result in gaping.

 - Balconette or demi bras: Demi and balconette bras lift your boobs up while providing a bit of cleavage.
 Similar to a push up bra, these styles also help to make your chest appear slightly bigger than it is.